jvalteren/Seaside-Wiki/Securing-Seaside-Applications.md

 # TLS

 We recommend you use TLS and a front end web server like [Apache HTTP](https://httpd.apache.org) or [nginx](https://nginx.org/en/) that does TLS termination.
 From a performance point of view we also recommend you serve static resources through the front end web server.
+If the front end web server is on the same server bind only the loopback interface if possible.
 Follow the best practices for configuring that server and TLS.

 # Development Tools